jbadomics/shell-novice-msi/_episodes/02-filedir.md

 > it's just a separator.
 {: .callout}

-Underneath `/home/bonddr`,
+Underneath `/home/sheikc`,
-we find one directory for each user with an account on in Jon's PI's group (Daniel Bond).
+we find one directory for each user with an account on in this particular PI's group (Cody Sheik).
 There are several users in this group.

 ![Home Directories](../fig/home-directories.svg)

-Daniel's files are stored in `/home/bonddr/dbond`, and my colleagues' files are in, for example, `/home/bonddr/cchan`.
+Cody's files are stored in `/home/sheikc/cssheik`, and his colleagues' files are in, for example, `/home/sheikc/jrsieber`.
-Because Jon is the user in our examples here, this is why we get `/home/bonddr/jbadam` as our home directory.
+Because Jon is the user in our examples here, this is why we get `/home/sheikc/jbadalam` as our home directory.
 Typically, when you open a new command prompt you will be in your home directory to start.

 First, let's download the data files we will be working with in this lesson.
-Type
+Type the following (you can copy-paste here, but here only!)

 ~~~
 $ wget https://github.com/jbadomics/shell-novice-msi/blob/gh-pages/shell_msi_data.tar.gz